 The dining room was illustrated in The Book of American Interiors, by Charles Wyllys Elliott, published in 1876.

-On December 31, 1923, 230 Clarendon was acquired from William Agry by Mary Bryant (Pratt) Brandegee, the wife of real estate dealer Edward Deshon Brandegee.
-They lived in Brookline.
+On December 31, 1923, 230 Clarendon was acquired from the trust by Mary Bryant (Pratt) Brandegee, the wife of real estate investor Edward Deshon Brandegee.
+They lived at Faulkner Farm in Brookline.

 On June 24, 1935, Mary Brandegee transferred 230 Clarendon to a trust for the benefit of her children.
-In June of 1943, the Brandegee trust acquired 232 Clarendon.
-The trust continued to own both buildings until the mid-1960s.
+In June of 1943, the Brandegee trust acquired 232 Clarendon, and in September of 1955, the trust filed for (and subsequently received) permission to cut an opening in the party wall on the second floor for a door connecting 230 and 232 Clarendon.

 On August 17, 1965, 230 Clarendon and 232 Clarendon were acquired from the Brandegee trust by William J. Fitzgerald and Ann B. Fitzgerald, trustees of the Fitzgerald Investment Trust.